Ros Conkie Marketing

 Now that’s all very well, and it’s nice to know what our potential customers are thinking and everything, but how do you apply this in your business?

-Answer: use the logic sandwich to make sure your customers always hear exactly what they need to hear at the stage they’re at in the sales process.
+Answer: make sure your customers always hear exactly what they need to hear at the stage they’re at in the sales process.

 1. At the beginning of a sales conversation, when they’ve only just heard of you, use empathetic, emotional messaging as in, “Do you feel like this?”